rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/setup-cli.rst

   or
   `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/>`__

-* A locally-installed client capable of interacting with the cloud service you have chosen
+* A locally installed client capable of interacting with the cloud service that you have chosen

   * You can use
     `cURL <http://curl.haxx.se/>`__